pfgithub/threadclient/README.md

         has the same. improve how this is represented in Generic data and improve how it is displayed on the page. currently, {header, replies}
         is how posts exist. instead, change so the top level can have either a listing or a single thread. listings are single_thread[]. single_thread has {parents: thing[]} which might have a load more on top and {replies: thing[]}
+-   [ ] oembed (eg for youtube and other sites)
+-   [ ] go back to using embeds for imgur (imgur seems to now be erroring with "authentication required" for all api requests)
 -   [ ] add a settings page where you can enable/disabled `Code` buttons and other developer tools. (hide them by default)
 -   [ ] support hovering on eg user or subreddit links to see a small info card
 -   [ ] delete hidden video.js players rather than pausing them